ru4en/fyp-llm-routers/docs/thesis/thesis.md

 - **NLI-based (zero-shot) routing:** This is the approach we will implement.
 It employs a pre-trained Natural Language Inference model, such as BART-Large-MNLI, to perform zero-shot intent classification.
 The prompt is treated as the premise, while tool or agent descriptions are framed as hypotheses.
 The tool or agent with the highest scoring hypothesis is selected.
 This approach requires no additional training but is sensitive to the phrasing and calibration of the hypotheses.
 The quality of results thus depends heavily on how well these descriptions are constructed.
 This give us both the reliability of Rule-based routing whisht allowing the prompt to be flexible for some level of context relation.
 ### 2.7 Research Gap Analysis

+TODO: Research Gap Analysis

 As highlighted previously multi-agent routing has been ### as well as sucessfully implemented prevously both as closed souce (openruter.ai) as well as in open souce libraries such as RouteLLM.
 ALthouth

-## Chapter 4: Methodology
+## Chapter 3: Methodology

 ### 4.1 Research Design
-This study employs an experimental research design to develop and evaluate a prompt-to-topic routing system for large language models.
-Our approach draws from both software engineering methodologies and machine learning evaluation practices to create a systematic framework for development and testing.
+This study employs an experimental research design to develop and evaluate a routing system for existing large language models interfaces.
+The approach draws from both software engineering methodologies and machine learning research practices to create a systematic framework for development and testing.
 The research follows an iterative development methodology, beginning with the selection of a foundational Natural Language Interface (NLI) and progressing through the creation of increasingly sophisticated routing mechanisms.
 The ultimate goal is to produce a modular, extensible, and user-friendly Python library that can be integrated into various AI applications.

-The methodology consists of seven distinct phases: (1) base model selection, (2) router prototype development, (3) library architecture design, (4) evaluation framework creation, (5) synthetic dataset generation, (6) user interface development, and (7) plugin integration with existing AI systems.
+The methodology consists of seven distinct phases:

+1) Base NLI model selection
+2) Generic Router prototype development
+3) Library Development architecture design
+4) Evaluation framework creation
+	1) Automated Testing Script
+	2) User Interaction CLI Tools
+5) Synthetic dataset generation (for testing)
+6) Plugin integration with a existing AI systems
+7) Finetuning of base NLI model

 Each phase builds upon the previous ones, with continuous evaluation and refinement throughout the process.
 This iterative approach allows us to incorporate findings from earlier stages into subsequent development, creating a feedback loop that strengthens the overall system design.

 ### 4.2 Base Model Selection

-The initial phase involves selecting an appropriate foundation model to serve as the cognitive engine for the routing system.
+The initial phase involves selecting an appropriate foundation model and model architecture to serve as the cognitive engine for the routing system.
 This selection process considers several critical factors that directly impact the viability and performance of the resulting system.

-We evaluated candidate models against the following criteria:
+We evaluated possible models against the following criteria:

-1. **Classification Performance**: The model must demonstrate strong capabilities in text classification and categorization tasks, particularly in zero-shot and few-shot settings.
-We measured performance using standard metrics including F1 score, precision, and recall across a diverse set of classification tasks.
+1. **Classification Performance**: The model must demonstrate strong capabilities in text classification and categorisation tasks.
 2. **Inference Speed**: Given that routing decisions must occur with minimal latency to maintain system responsiveness, we established maximum acceptable response time thresholds based on human perception studies.
 Models exceeding these thresholds were eliminated from consideration regardless of their performance on other metrics.
 3. **Licensing Considerations**: Only models with permissive licensing terms suitable for both research and potential commercial applications were considered.

 For the experimental evaluation, well select the open weights model: `facebook/bart-large-mnli`

-### 4.3 Generic Prompt-to-Topic Router Development
+### 4.3 Generic Prompt-to-Topic Router (Development)

-Following model selection, we developed a prototype router capable of classifying incoming prompts into predefined topic categories.
+Following model selection, I developed a prototype router capable of classifying incoming prompts into predefined topic categories.
 This prototype served as the foundation for subsequent development efforts and allowed us to establish baseline performance metrics.
 The router is accessible via the `llm_routers` library as the `Router()` class.

 The fundamental design takes a dictionary style hash map within an array structure to define topics and their descriptions:
 ```python